AlanL399/BreviaryTypesetting/README.md

 ---

 ### Project Overview
 The Breviary Typesetting Project is dedicated to typesetting and translating historical breviaries with LaTeX.
+More details at the [GitHub page](https://alanl399.github.io/BreviaryTypesetting/).

 ### Projects
 This repository contains work on the following breviaries: